 10. Invite an Animal into the Office

 You don’t want to turn your office into a doggy day-care, but having an animal in the office can provide a boost in productivity.
 Having a pet in the workplace reduces stress and lessens worry and cost for the pet parent.
 You need to have rules in place to ensure you are protecting employees who are allergic or who is not comfortable around animals.
 However, it can boost morale and help your employees find a good work-life balance.
+For remote employees you can encourage them to share pictures of their four-legged co-workers with the team.

 Helping your employees to cultivate a good work-life balance will help you to keep top talent and boost your organization’s productivity, effectiveness and creativity.
 A job-seeker should look for organizations that takes these 10 tips to heart and provides them with a good work-life balance.
 Click the button below to see how you can come work for Bill Gosling Outsourcing.